SOS (part 1)

 The Locust may not look like much, but Val and I keep her in good shape.
 When your livelihood depends on every bolt in your spaceship, you treat her well.
 Company pilots, now...
 These guys could drop a thruster right in the middle of a liftoff and not bother about it.

 All that to say: we take care of the Locust as much as we can.
-Which makes it all the weirder that, as I was taking some R&R, Val suddenly pulled her down from hypervelocity into regular space without warning then, in one smooth action, ran the port-side thrusters full-on to turn around, then switched to the starboard-side thrusters to cut the yaw, and for a finish, let out one huge overboost to reverse direction before settling the engines back to cruising speed.
+Which makes it all the weirder that, as I was taking some R&R, Val suddenly pulled her down from hypervelocity into regular space without warning, then in one smooth action, ran the port-side thrusters full-on to turn around, then switched to the starboard-side thrusters to cut the yaw, and for a finish, let out one huge overboost to reverse direction before settling the engines back to cruising speed.

 Without antigees, that kind of manoeuvre will turn a ship’s crew to splatters.
 But Val had turned them on before treating us to her surprise rollercoaster, so all I had to deal with was getting thrown down from my bunk, and a serious need to empty my stomach.
 Which was par for the course, given the situation.